-As referred to in note 4.1 to the financial statements, pursuant to regulation 5 of the Primary Industry Funding Schemes (Grain Industry Fund) Regulations 2012, under the Primary Industry Funding Schemes Act 1998, contributions are required to be paid into the fund for each tonne of grain produced and sold by a grain grower.
-While there are adequate internal controls over contributions actually received, there are no procedures in place to ensure the contributions received represent the actual tonnage produced and sold.
-Consequently, I am unable to express an opinion on whether income recognised as contributions from industry of \$975 033 (\$1 508 080) is complete.
+As referred to in note 2.1 to the financial statements, pursuant to regulation 5 of the Primary Industry Funding Schemes (Grain Industry Fund) Regulations 2012, under the Primary Industry Funding Schemes Act 1998, contributions are required to be paid into the fund for each tonne of grain produced and sold by a grain grower.
+While there are adequate internal controls over contributions actually received, there are no procedures in place to ensure contributions received represent the actual tonnage of grain produced and sold.

+Consequently, I am unable to express an opinion on whether income recognised as contributions from industry of \$1 087 239 (\$975 033) is complete.

 I conducted the audit in accordance with the Public Finance and Audit Act 1987 and Australian Auditing Standards.
 My responsibilities under those standards are further described in the 'Auditor's responsibilities for the audit of the financial report' section of my report.
 I am independent of the Minister and the Department of Primary Industries and Regions which administers the fund on the Minister's behalf.
 The Public Finance and Audit Act 1987 establishes the independence of the Auditor-General.
-In conducting the audit, the relevant ethical requirements of APES 110 Code of Ethics for Professional Accountants have been met.
+In conducting the audit, the relevant ethical requirements of APES 110 Code of Ethics for Professional Accountants (including Independence Standards) have been met.

-I believe that the audit evidence obtained is sufficient and appropriate to provide a basis for my qualified opinion.
+I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my qualified opinion.